Marriages

 Each contracting party to a marriage must complete and submit a marriage notice, along with the required documents (see below) and the appropriate fee, to the registrar for the district in which the marriage is to take place.
 This means that both parties must be aware of the marriage and independently complete and sign the declaration on the marriage notice form.
 Failing to give proper notice can result in a marriage being postponed or prevented from proceeding.

-The notices must be submitted early enough to enable the registrar to satisfy themself that you are free to marry one another.
-Normally notices should be submitted about ten to twelve weeks beforehand.
-The minimum period is 29 days before the date of the proposed marriage, but if you leave things as late as this, you could be faced with the need to postpone your marriage.
+The notices must be submitted early enough to enable the registrar to satisfy them self that you are free to marry one another.
+Normally notices should be submitted about 10 to 12 weeks beforehand.
+The minimum period is 29 days before the date of the proposed marriage, but if you leave things as late as this, you could face the need to postpone your marriage.

 Only in exceptional circumstances will the Registrar General authorise a marriage to take place if 29 days' notice has not been given.